Simplify real estate accounting

 With all these regulations, it's sensible to seek assistance if you're new to real estate accounting.
 Before you even start your new business, talk to an accountant.

-If possible, try to find an accounting firm that specializes in real estate accounting.
+If possible, try to find an accounting firm that specialises in real estate accounting.
 There are many rules to bear in mind, and an accountant will help you follow them.
 They will also be able to:

 - structure your business in the most tax-efficient way

 - give you guidance on how to avoid unnecessary expenses

 - use online accounting software to share updates, reports and forecasts with you.

 In short, the right accountant will save you more money than they cost you.
 So hire an accountant before you start trading.